gazebosim/sdf_tutorials/pose_frame_semantics/tutorial_1.7.md

 ### 1 Model

-There are *seven* phases for validating the kinematics data in a model.
+There are *eight* phases for validating the kinematics data in a model.
-In libsdformat, the `sdf::readFile` and `sdf::readString` API's perform parsing stage 1, and `sdf::Root::Load` performs all parsing stages.
+In libsdformat, the `sdf::readFile` and `sdf::readString` API's perform parsing stage 1, `ign sdf --check` performs all parsing stages, and `sdf::Root::Load` performs most parsing stages.
 Each API returns an error code if errors are found during parsing.

 1.  **XML parsing and schema validation:**